arvee0220/calculator/README.md

 Created using Vite React & Sass

-This app has two branches:
+I did not focus much on styling as this project is to showcase my current knowledge about the framework and some Software Engineering Principles.

-main branch: Uses single component(App.jsx) context branch: Implementation of createContext and useContext hook and separation of components based on its use and functionalities.
+This app has two branches: main branch: Uses single component(App.jsx) and implementation of useState hook. context branch: Implementation of Software Engineering Principles such as DRY(Don't Repeat Yourself), KISS(Keep It Simple, Stupid), Separation of Concerns, Modularity and Encapsulation.
+I also implemented the use of createContext and useContext hook.